 But because so, I desperately need ORGANIZATION, a place for everything in my classroom, and everything to be organized with some type of labels!
 Without this, I would literally lose my mind! 🙂

-Therefore, here are 3 ways that I keep my classroom organized.
+Therefore, here are 3 ways that I keep my classroom organized throughout the years.

 1. Designate Different Learning Spaces in Your Classroom

 For instance, students need to know how to check out baskets of books to read at the Library Center, what the rules are when they are there, how to correctly read with a Book Buddy (stuffed animal), and finally, how to clean up when they are done.

 In the Writing Area, students are encouraged to sit on the floor, grab a Crate Seat, or go back to their table to write.
 During our Writing Time, students know that they are expected to use the writing strategies that they have learned to create drafts and then work together to edit, revise, and publish their work.